Criminal offences related to insolvency proceedings

 Causing bankruptcy

-The offence of bankruptcy is committed by anyone who, even through gross negligence, causes bankruptcy, i.e. a situation where the debtor has at least two creditors, his debts are at least 30 days overdue and it is obvious that he is unable to meet them.
+The offence of bankruptcy is committed by anyone who , even through gross negligence, causes bankruptcy, i.e. a situation where the debtor has at least two creditors, his debts are at least 30 days overdue and it is obvious that he is unable to meet them.
+According to the definition of bankruptcy in the Insolvency Act, one of two conditions must be present:

-Various forms of conduct described in the law may lead to bankruptcy, for example, when the debtor makes huge expenses, borrows money or carries out risky business operations in gross disproportion to his assets.
+Various forms of behaviour described in the law can lead to bankruptcy, for example, when the debtor makes huge expenses, lends money or carries out risky business operations in gross disproportion to his assets.

 This is the key wording, i.e. grossly disproportionate to the debtor’s assets.
 Thus, if the debtor commits to something believing that he will be able to perform it, and he backs up his beliefs with realistic evidence, then the offence will not be one.